best-practice-and-impact/databaker_usage/example_uses/example_2/README.md

 # `example_2`

-An example pipeline/package that uses the databaker package
+An example pipeline/package that uses the databaker package.
+This example looks at the most popular holiday destination (for UK citizens) across different months/years.

 ```{warning}
 Where this documentation refers to the root folder we mean where this README.md is